cstate/cstate/exampleSite/content/pages/example-page.md

 ---
-title: Example Page
+title: Uncascade Demo Page
-description: This is an example page that demonstrates the capabilities of a Markdown page in cState.
+description: This page demonstrates the Markdown publishing capabilities of Uncascade Demo Status.
 ---

 Title here!
 ===========

-This is an example page that demonstrates the capabilities of a Markdown page in cState.
+This page demonstrates the Markdown publishing capabilities of Uncascade Demo Status.

 You can use HTML if the file extension is `.html`, but this one is `.md`.